-As natural materials continue to be one of the home decor and home furniture trends, there is little doubt that seagrass will continue to lay a role with this trend; not only is seagrass eco-friendly, it is also a great alternative to plastic.
-It is simply that seagrass is a versatile material that is very beautiful when woven up in various products.
+As natural materials continue to be one of the home decor and home furniture trends, there is little doubt that seagrass will continue to lay a role in this trend; not only is seagrass eco-friendly, but it is also a great alternative to plastic.
+It is simply that seagrass is a versatile material that is very beautiful when woven into various products.

 How to Clean A Seagrass Rug?

 A seagrass rug is a great natural addition to your home.

 Here are ways you can clean a seagrass rug:

 - Vacuum The Rug Regularly – A seagrass rug must be vacuumed regularly with a suction brush.
 It is good to do this a few times a week.

 - Scrap off Spills – If you spill something on the seagrass rug, try to scrape it off it as much as you can.
 Then also try to vacuum clean off the area,

 - Clean Up Liquid With A Paper Towel – Clean up any spilled liquid with a paper towel.